Just last night when I checked my email, I realized that on MosaicHub, Joy had asked the following question:

-I know what you're thinking...this is what personal development is all about.
+I know what you're thinking...isn't this what personal development is all about?

-But let me remind you that it's an important question because personal development, like interpersonal skills, is about growth and change.
-That change will happen faster if you have a crystal-clear mental picture of what that change looks like.
+But let me remind you that it's an important question, because personal development, like interpersonal skills, is about growth and change.
+That change will happen faster if you have a crystal-clear mental picture of what that change truly looks like.

-Answer this question by writing a simple, honest statement of who you want to be.
-If you can do this, it not only provides clarity of where you want to go but it makes the journey towards your destination rewarding and exciting.
+To answer this question, begin by writing a simple, honest statement of who you want to be.
+If you can do this, not only will you be so much clearer on where you want to go but the journey towards your destination will be rewarding and exciting.